Scott Pruett: 1990s

 While driving for the Truesports racing team, on March 16, 1990, during pre-season testing for the 1990 season, Pruett suffered leg and back injuries in a crash at the West Palm Beach Fairgrounds temporary circuit.
+Pruett spent the 1990 season recovering and on certain occasions calling ESPN IndyCar telecasts as color commentator with Paul Page doing the play by play.

 Pruett won the opening round of the 1991 IROC series season at Daytona.
 In 1994, Pruett joined Patrick Racing as a test driver for Firestone tires.
 The same year, he also won the IMSA 24 Hours at Daytona, and also won a second Trans-Am Series championship.

-For the next 4 years, Pruett continued driving Indy Cars for Patrick Racing and usually made the top ten in the series championship.
-In 1995 he was in contention for the Indy 500 until crashing late with 18 to go, although soon he won his first CART race at the Michigan 500 by beating Al Unser Jr. by .56 seconds.
-His best CART career championship finish was in 1998 finishing sixth in points with three podium finishes and one pole position.
+For the next four years, Pruett continued driving Indy Cars for Patrick Racing and usually made the top ten in the series championship.
+In 1995, he was in contention for the Indianapolis 500 until crashing late, with eighteen laps to go.
+He won his first CART race at the Michigan 500 after a late race duel with Al Unser Jr., beating Unser Jr. by .56 seconds.
+His best championship finish with Patrick was in 1998, finishing sixth in points with three podium finishes and one pole position.

 In 1999, Pruett changed to Arciero-Wells and participated in the Toyota engine-program development.
 He also earned Toyota's first pole on an oval (California Speedway) and earned Toyota's best qualifying effort on a road course at the current time (third at the Australian Grand Prix).